pywbem/pywbemtools/README.rst

     pywbemcli> :q
     $

-There are a number of commands to help locating information on the WBEM server including `class find`, `instance count`, `class tree`.
-For example `class find` returns list of classes that start with `CIM_` across multiple namespaces.
+There are several commands in different command groups to help locating information on the WBEM server including `class find`, `instance count`, and `class tree`.

+For example `class find` finds classes that start with `CIM_` across multiple namespaces.

 .. code-block:: text